astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

   - **Run** the query to display the data
   - You will see useful data such as: Date/time, Location, Request_IP, Method, status, and Host_Header ..

->> Table fields description Ref. https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html#access-logs-choosing-s3-bucket
+>> Table fields Description Ref. https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html#access-logs-choosing-s3-bucket
 ---

 ### Latest X logs Lambda Function
 [Back to Top](#Week-9)

-We will reduce the number of files inside the S3 logs buckt by creating a lambda function that will keep the latest 5 logs files generated by CloudFront.
+We will reduce the number of files inside the S3 logs bucket by creating a lambda function that will keep the latest 5 logs files generated by CloudFront.
 The function will be triggered once a new logs file is generated

 - Go to **AWS Lambda** console
 - Click **Create function**